 As an advocate of social consciousness and the extraordinary responsibility of scientists, Nirenberg capitalized on his prominence to promote various social and political issues and often participated in public debates within the scientific community.
 Anticipating the ethical and moral implications of genetic research in a 1967 editorial in Science, he noted that the expansion of scientific knowledge could soon lead to man's "power to shape his own biological destiny.
 Such power can be used wisely or unwisely, for the betterment or detriment of mankind."
 Nirenberg further stated that, "When man becomes capable of instructing his own cells, he must refrain from doing so until he has sufficient wisdom to use this knowledge for the benefit of mankind."
 His comments generated numerous responses and ignited a public debate over the future of genetic research that moved beyond the pages of scientific journals.
 Joshua Lederberg, winner of the 1958 Nobel Prize in Physiology or Medicine, suggested that, "Nirenberg's language could generate public misunderstandings that might undercut the very research needed to reach sufficient wisdom."
 Later he added that Nirenberg's "cautions would generate a police and thought-control bureaucracy exactly contrary to his fundamental humanistic aims."
 Nirenberg's commentary similarly piqued the interest of scientists around the world; a letter from the head of the Department of Chemistry at Simon Fraser University demonstrates that his editorial inspired the Chemical Institute of Canada to hold a panel discussion at their 1968 annual meeting on the technical, economic, and political consequences of genetic research.

-The core social and professional issues that comprised the debate over genetic research in the late 1960s continue to resonate with Nirenberg even today.
+The core social and professional issues that comprised the debate over genetic research in the late 1960s continued to resonate with Nirenberg throughout his life.
 In February 1998, he signed a letter from the American Society for Cell Biology to President Bill Clinton and members of the U.S. Congress opposing human cloning, so long as the ban did not "deliberately or inadvertently interfere with biomedical research that is critical to the understanding and eventual prevention of human disease."
 Arguing that, "it would be tragic to waste this opportunity to pursue the work that could potentially alleviate human suffering," Nirenberg similarly supported a statement in favor of stem cell research written by eighty Nobel Laureates and given to President George W. Bush in 2001.
 Further symbolizing a consistent concern for the biomedical applications of scientific work, in April 2002, he joined forty American Nobel Laureates in support of therapeutic cloning.

 Over his career, Nirenberg also utilized his stature as an eminent scientist to protest the political repression and detention of scientists around the world.
 In May 1969, he and Christian Anfinsen, the 1972 Nobel Laureate in Chemistry and an NIH colleague, protested the Brazilian government's purging of its renowned scientists Isaias Raw, Alberto Carvalho da Silva, and Helio Lourenco de Oliveira.
 In a letter to President Artur da Costa e Silva, the two scientists argued for the continuity between the scientific exchange of ideas and political freedom.
 They noted that the nation's actions would certainly result in "serious repercussions among scientists in the world community, whose sympathy and cooperation is essential to the continued technological development of Brazil."
 Coordinating with members of the Committee of Concerned Scientists in 1975, Nirenberg sent a letter to the President of the Soviet Union pleading for the release of Mikhail Shtern, a noted endocrinologist who was vilified then arrested shortly after he applied for permission to emigrate to Israel with his family.
 Nirenberg again joined with Anfinsen in asking Pope John Paul II to investigate the disappearance of several physicists in Argentina during the Pontiff's planned visit to that country in June 1982.
 Although these appeals for political freedom by scientists did not always have positive results, Nirenberg's correspondence reveals that they placed significant pressure on governments and perhaps saved the lives of many scientists and political activists.